ktwrd/kate.pet/blog_posts/adastral-pt1.md

 - Slow patch generation time
 - Slow patch apply time (compared to Steam)
 - Large patch size
-- Previous versions need to be fully extracted into a directory[^note4]
+- Previous versions need to be fully extracted into a directory[^butler-offline-diffing]

 Intcoms has fixed some of these issues by replacing the hashing algorithm that's currently used (md5) with highwayhash, which has significantly increased the patch time, and generation time.
 But this isn't enough for me; I want it to be faster, I want the files to be smaller, I want it to be **the best**.